mmatschiner/tutorials/multiple_sequence_alignment/README.md

 * The standard output of BMGE to the Terminal tells you how many sites (characters) remain selected.
 Note the difference between the last two runs.

 * In addition to file `16s_filtered.html`, also open file `16s_g03_filtered.html` in a separate browser window.
 Scroll through the alignment.
-You’ll note that many more regions are now marked in black due to the increase in the allowed proportion of gaps per site.
+You'll note that many more regions are now marked in black due to the increase in the allowed proportion of gaps per site.

 * Open the file `16s_filtered.fasta` in AliView.
 Note that it is now shorter and appears much more compressed than the previous alignment.
-Save the file in Phylip format as `16s_filtered.phy`, using the "Save as Phylip (full names & padded)" option in AliView’s "File" menu.
+Save the file in Phylip format as `16s_filtered.phy`, using the "Save as Phylip (full names & padded)" option in AliView's "File" menu.
 Also save the file in Nexus format as "16s_filtered.nex" with the "Save as Nexus" option.

 * Open the Phylip and Nexus files in a text editor to see the differences between the file formats.